 Cetosteryl Alcohol Product Description

 Cetosteryl Alcohol, also known as cetylstearyl alcohol, is a fatty alcohol that is commonly used in various cosmetic and pharmaceutical formulations.
 It is a white, waxy solid that is derived from natural sources such as coconut or palm oil.
 Cetosteryl Alcohol serves multiple functions in formulations, including acting as an emollient, emulsifier, and thickening agent.
-Its ability to stabilize emulsions makes it a popular choice in creams, lotions, and other personal care products.
+Its ability to stabilize emulsions makes it a popular choice in creams, lotions, and ointments.
+Additionally, it provides a smooth and creamy texture, enhancing the overall sensory experience of the product.

 Uses of Cetosteryl Alcohol

-- Emulsifier: Helps to blend oil and water components in formulations, ensuring a stable mixture.
+- Emulsifier: Helps to blend oil and water components in creams and lotions.

-- Thickening Agent: Increases the viscosity of products, providing a desirable texture.
+- Thickening Agent: Increases the viscosity of formulations, providing a desirable texture.

-- Stabilizer: Enhances the stability of emulsions, preventing separation of ingredients.
+- Stabilizer: Maintains the stability of emulsions, preventing separation of ingredients.

-- Conditioning Agent: Improves the feel and manageability of hair in shampoos and conditioners.
+- Conditioning Agent: Improves the feel and manageability of hair in hair care products.

 Technical Data